kabirvirk51/odin-landing-page/README.md

-# odin-landing-pageThis is the second project I am completing in the Odin Project foundations course.
+This is the second project I am completing in the Odin Project foundations course.
 This project summarizes everthing I have learned upto this point, such as HTML, basic CSS and FlexBox.
 Thanks for following my journey!